kubeflow/pipelines/backend/api/v2beta1/python_http_client/docs/RecurringRunMode.md

 # RecurringRunMode

-Required input.   - MODE_DISABLED: The recurring run won't schedule any run if disabled.
+Required input.
+User setting to enable or disable the recurring run.
+Only used for creation of recurring runs.
+Later updates use enable/disable API.   - DISABLE: The recurring run won't schedule any run if disabled.
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------